Tigers vs. Nationals Player Props Betting Odds

 |1

-- Greene takes a four-game streak with at least one hit into this contest.
-In his last five games he is hitting .429 with three doubles and an RBI.
+- Thomas has hit safely in five games in a row.
+In his last five games he is hitting .350 with two doubles, two home runs, two walks and three RBI.

 |Opponent